 The two official languages in Finland are Finnish and Swedish.
 90% of the population are Finnish-speaking and 5.4% are Swedish-speaking.
-Finland is divided into 320 municipalities, of which 30 are bilingual and the rest unilingual with either Finnish or Swedish as the primary language.
+Finland is divided into 311 municipalities, of which 33 are bilingual and the rest unilingual with either Finnish or Swedish as the primary language (situation in 2017).
 Most of the bilingual municipalities are located on the west coast.

 The basis for the linguistic rights is section 17 of the Constitution.
 The Language Act further elaborates on the linguistic rights of the two national languages and in addition, there are laws containing provisions on language matters in other legislation as well.
 Moreover, Finland is bound by several international treaties.